A Glimpse of Tiger

 A Glimpse of Tiger is a 1971 novel by Herman Raucher.
-It was his first original novel; his previous (and first) novel, Summer of '42, was based on his own screenplay of the same name, and written at the request of Warner Bros. as a means of promoting the film.
+It was his first original novel; his previous (and first) novel, Summer of '42, was based on his own screenplay of the same name, and written at the request of Warner Bros.
+Pictures as a means of promoting the film.

 A Glimpse of Tiger tells the story of Tiger and Luther, a pair of young bohemian con artists living together in an apartment in New York City in 1971.
 The novel follows the archetype for a romantic comedy, but employs an original twist ending in its final chapter.
 Though the book became a best-seller, it never matched the success of Summer of '42, although it was embraced by critics.
 The Boston Globe dubbed it "A strange and moving tale with a shocker climax".

 Plot summary

 In the late 1960s, 19-year-old Janice McAllister runs away from her home in Indianapolis after an argument with her parents about her future and comes to New York City, where she is taken in by Luther, a playful con artist and bohemian.
 Renaming Janice "Tiger," Luther becomes both her boyfriend and mentor, schooling her in the art of con games and petty crime.
 The two prove to be an effective pair and they successfully live from the food and money that they steal or con.
 As the story progresses, it becomes apparent that Luther is the beneficiary of an enormous trust fund set up by his wealthy parents, and that his lifestyle is a result of boredom rather than necessity.

 Although the two enjoy one another's company, Tiger is constantly frustrated by Luther's habit of role playing multiple personas—including Dracula and a terrorist called "The Mad Bomber of London"—even when not engaging in con schemes, a habit she believes is an attempt to emotionally distance himself from her.
 Even after living with Luther for an extended period, Janice realizes she knows more about Luther's personas than she does him.
 Luther responds to her attempts at emotional intimacy by claiming he has no need to mature any further in life.

 One afternoon, on a whim, Luther invites a pair of pornographers to move in with him and Janice so that they can focus on building a phone sex operation.
 One of them, a morbidly obese man named Chance, overdoses on drugs and nearly dies in their living room.
 The experience startles Janice enough to end her relationship with Luther.

 At this point in the novel, the narration begins alternating between third-person accounts of Janice's life and italicized, first-person segments narrated by Luther, who appears to be steadily losing his mind.
 Luther's segments take the form of letters, journal entries, and even direct addresses to the reader, as he documents his attempts to win back Tiger's affections.